Listen to quick overview about domains

 Our full domain pricing is shown below.
 Our pricing is completely transparent.
 The price you see is the price you pay.
 There are no hidden fees.

 Register a domain in minutes.
 No waiting around; as soon as you click "register" it’s yours

 Cheap Domain Names

 Why pay more when buying domains?
-Getting online has never been more affordable.
+With our affordable pricing and no hidden costs, it has never been easier to get online.

 A Company You Can Trust

 Pickaweb is one of the UK's longest established domain providers.
 Formed in 2000.